yashrane015/python-code-test/README.md

 technical information about the Starships on sale from the [Starship API](https://swapi.co/documentation#starships).

-A Django project some initial data models have been created already.
+A Django project with some initial data models have been created already.
 You may need to do some additional data modelling to satify the requirements.

 ## Getting started